alessandro-bramanti/V1-cells---Generation-and-Characterization/README.md

 Usage is documented in comments inside each file.
 All scripts have been tested with MATLAB R2022b (9.13.0.2049777)

+DISCLAIMER: The code is provided "as is.
+Developer makes no warranties, express or implied, and hereby disclaims all implied warranties, including any warranty of merchantability and warranty of fitness for a particular purpose.

 MAIN FILES (they may call ancillary scripts as described in comments):